 It is not easy to live with a chronic and unpredictable disease like Multiple Sclerosis.
-The quality which makes this disease so unique is the fact that it is full of unusual and rare MS symptoms.
+The quality which makes MS so unique is the fact that it is full of unusual and rare symptoms.

-Multiple Sclerosis is also unpredictable.
+Multiple Sclerosis is so unpredictable.
 You don’t know what the next moment may bring.
 Patients are content from sunrise-to-sunset with their health one day, and face strange symptoms the very next day.

 “What’s surprising about MS symptoms is that they can affect so many different functions that people rely on every day in their lives,”Rosalind Kalb, PhD, a clinical psychologist and a consultant to the National Multiple Sclerosis Society (NMSS).

 “Some are physical, some emotional, and some intellectual.
 We tend to focus on the ones we can all see, but many people may be living with a variety of symptoms that just aren’t apparent.”

 many people may be living with a variety of symptoms that just aren’t apparentFlights may cause Rela

 Some MS patients have complained relapses after long haul flights.
 Scientists are yet to prove the underlying cause.
 It can either be due to a high altitude or confined setting.

 This super strange symptom of MS is very interesting!

 Patients feel like they are being squeezed and hugged by ‘someone’ around their stomach and torso.
 Patients may also experience difficulty in breathing.
 Who will you approach if this happens to you, a doctor or an ‘email baba’?

 People will consider it related to MS in the west, but in the east, beliefs are different!